-You'll notice that this list of figures is relatively short, though you may have quite a few KPIs to include in your report.
-That's because staying concise is key; you don't want to overwhelm the people reading your report right out of the gate.
+You’ll notice that this list of figures is relatively short, even though you may have many KPIs to include in your report.
+That’s because staying concise is key; you don’t want to overwhelm the people reading your report right out of the gate.

 However, figures alone aren’t enough to constitute a sales report.
 You’ll also need to provide a written explanation of what these numbers mean and how they should compel the company to act.
 We’ll discuss this step in the detailed report-writing guide below.

 Follow these steps to create a sales report: